New York Workers Compensation Attorneys

-- Medical Benefits — Workers Compensation pays for proper and necessary medical treatment for work-related injuries or occupational illnesses at no cost to the employee.
+- or occupational illnesses at no cost to the employee.
 Medical treatment includes doctor visits, prescriptions, surgery, physical therapy and other treatment needed for you to recover.
 The state or the employer’s insurance company pays for the treatment.

-- Permanent Disability Benefits — Most states compensate workers left with a permanent impairment that results in total disability or partial disability, although determinations of monetary awards vary from state to state.
+- — Most states compensate workers left with a permanent impairment that results in total disability or partial disability, although determinations of monetary awards vary from state to state.

 Permanent total disability benefits are provided to workers who will never be able to return to any type of work due to a workplace injury or illness.
 These benefits are regular monetary payments that are a percentage of the workers’ wages at the time of the injury.
 A permanent partial disability is a physical impairment that permanently affects one or more parts of the body but does not prevent an individual from returning to some form of employment.
 Benefits for these disabilities are awarded in either a lump-sum payment or paid over time.

-- Death benefits –If a worker is killed on the job or dies from complications of a job-related injury or illness, his or her family members may be entitled to collect benefits.
+- –If a worker is killed on the job or dies from complications of a job-related injury or illness, his or her family members may be entitled to collect benefits.

 What should I do if I am injured at work?

 If you have been injured at work, you should immediately obtain first-aid or any other necessary medical treatment.
 You must also notify your employer in writing about the injury as soon as possible.
 If you fail to do so, you may forfeit your right to worker’s compensation benefits.
 In order to be eligible for benefits, you must also file a claim with the workers’ compensation board.